Extracting Transport Properties of Quark-Gluon Plasma from the Heavy-Quark Potential With Neural Networks in a

 \section{Transport properties of QGP}

 In this section, we extend the calculation of analytic solutions of the function \( w(r) \) with string tension \( g \) to the drag force, diffusion coefficient, and jet quenching parameter of heavy quarks at finite temperature and finite chemical potential.
+The holographic formalism for relating the drag force of heavy quarks to the spatial string tension in deformed AdS spacetimes has been well established in ref \cite{Andreev:2017bvr}, which provides the foundational framework for our transport property calculations with the KANs-reconstructed $w(r)$.
 To facilitate the study of holographic probes, we define \( A_s(r) = \frac{1}{2} \log(w(r)) \).
-Following Ref. \cite{Chen:2024epd}, the drag force can be obtained by:
+Following Ref. \cite{Chen:2024epd,Gubser:2006bz,Herzog:2006gh,Liu:2006ug}, the drag force can be obtained by:

 where $r_s$ satisfies $f(r_s)-v^2=0$.
 In this context, we first need to solve Eq. (\ref{eq5}) numerically to obtain \(r\), and subsequently employ Eq. (\ref{eq19}) to compute the drag force.
 In Fig. \ref{5}, we show the variation of drag force with temperature at vanishing chemical potential.
 As can be seen from the figure, the drag force increases significantly with increasing temperature.